 I decided to skip the middleman and applied the Norbert’s Gambit strategy: I then sent my $7,000 USD into my USD online brokerage account on February 12th 2020 and bought 692 shares of DLR.U.TO and I waited.

 A couple of days later, I called my broker and ask to transfer those 692 shares of DLR.U.TO into 692 shares of DLR.TO in my Canadian dollar brokerage account.
 That was literally a 2 minutes call.

 The same day, my Canadian account shows 692 shares of DLR.TO for the amount of $9,265.88.

 I waited again for the transaction to settle and I sold my 692 shares a few days later.
 I then have the total amount transferred to my Canadian dollar business bank account.

 On February 20th 2020, I had $9,265.88 deposited in my bank account showing a conversion rate of 1.3231 on my money (7,003.04 * 1.3231 = ~$9,265.88).
 If I had called my bank to convert on February 20th, they would have given me $1.2996 for each dollar.
 That’s a difference of 2.35% or $164.73.

 Norbert’s Gambit takes a few days to operate

-As you can see in my example, the conversion is not done instantly, and you need roughly a week to do all transactions.
-This is probably the strategy’s biggest drawback: you have to wait for the trade settlement before you get your money back.
-In time of high volatility, this is not ideal.
-On the other side, when you consider saving more than 2% on the conversion rate, you have a solid margin of safety.
+As you can see in my example, the conversion is not done instantly.
+This is probably the strategy’s biggest drawback.
+In times of high volatility, this is not ideal.
+You could be waiting and the currency you want could increase by 2% in a single day.
+On the other side, the 2% you save on the conversion rate makes a solid margin of safety.

-So far, I haven’t run into any major problem and I’m glad to keep saving so much money in currency conversion!
+I haven’t run into any major problems and I’m glad to keep saving so much money in currency conversion!
 What about you?
 Did you ever used Norbert’s Gambit?